-Aggregate minimum lease payments under non-cancelable operating leases with original or remaining lease terms in excess of one year were as follows as of December 31, 2016 (in thousands):
+Aggregate minimum lease payments under non-cancelable operating leases with original or remaining lease terms in excess of one year were as follows as of December 31, 2015 (in thousands):

-2017 \$ 65,259
+2016 \$ 29,229

-2018 58,564
+2017 23,675

-2019 54,211
+2018 18,513

-2020 49,870
+2019 14,220

-2021 46,799
+2020 11,047

-Thereafter 768,607
+Thereafter 56,522

-Total minimum rental obligations \$ 1,043,310
+Total minimum rental obligations \$153,206

-During the years ended December 31, 2016, 2015 and 2014, rent expense was \$73.3 million, \$32.5 million and \$12.2 million, respectively.
+During the years ended December 31, 2015, 2014 and 2013, rent expense was \$32.5 million, \$12.2 million and \$10.0 million, respectively.

-13. Commitments and Contingencies
+14. Commitments and Contingencies

 The Company is, from time to time, subject to various claims and legal actions that arise in the ordinary course of the Company's business, including claims for damages for personal injuries, medical malpractice, breach of contract, tort and employment related claims.
 In these actions, plaintiffs request a variety of damages, including, in some instances, punitive and other types of damages that may not be covered by insurance.
-In the opinion of management, the Company's business, financial condition or results of operations.
+In the opinion of management, the Company is not currently a party to any proceeding that would individually or in the aggregate have a material adverse effect on the Company's business, financial condition or results of operations.